70 of the Best Character Building Picture Books For Kids

 Honesty

-Honesty is an extremely important character trait.
+Honesty is a fundamental character trait.
 We’ve all heard of The Boy Who Cried Wolf and the consequences he endured because of continued lies.
-This story and others like it will illustrate for your children the correlation between honesty and trust, and how, when trust is broken, it takes a long time build again.
-Your children will clearly see that it is always better to be honest from the beginning!
+This story and others like it will illustrate for your children the correlation between honesty and trust, and how, when trust is broken, it takes a long time to build again.
+Your children will see that honesty is always better from the beginning!

 - The Boy Who Cried Wolf by Jenny Giles